shutterstock/api-clients-examples/README.md

 ## Clients

 These clients are not officially supported by Shutterstock.
-Feel free to [create pull request](https://help.github.com/articles/creating-a-pull-request) with a link to your open source client.
+Feel free to [create a pull request](https://help.github.com/articles/creating-a-pull-request) with a link to your open source client.

 Node